yckuo-sdc/4ipnet-eap767-wrt-vulnerabilities/README.md

 **PoC II @ cmd**

-Using the curl tool to simulate an HTTP request to access the management interface home page, I was redirected to the login page
+Using the curl tool to simulate an HTTP request to access the management interface home page, it was redirected to the login page
 ![image](https://github.com/yckuo-sdc/PoC/blob/master/image/upload_f3925ef9b1edaae1b762ad800322d80d.png)

 Using the curl tool to simulate an HTTP request and including the aforementioned obtained cookie, it was confirmed that access to the authenticated management interface home page is possible